24 Data Scientist CV Examples for 2026

 • Contact Information

 • Double-check everything.
-This is not where you want to make a mistake.
+This is not the place where you want to make a mistake.
 You don’t need to include your exact address.
 Town, county, and postcode are fine.

 • General Formatting Tips

 • Try to keep it to one page.
 Keep your bullet points concise.
-Triple-check your grammar and spelling, and then have someone else read it.
+Check your grammar and spelling three times, and then have someone else read it.

 • Customisation for Each Job